Hail to the Dinosaurs!

 Yours in strength,

-links to my other e-books on Kindle -- are
+and links to all of my e-books on Kindle